cthing/meazure/README.md

 - A more readable font is used for all dialogs

+- Color value fixes and changes
+    - Fix: The YIQ color display now shows negative in-phase and quadrature values.
+    - Enhancement: The CMYK color space is device dependent.
+Therefore, any conversion between the native RGB color space and CMYK is an approximation without a color profile for the target device.
+This version of Meazure uses a more conventional formula for approximating CMYK from RGB than was used in previous versions.
+    - Enhancement: The HSL color display has changed.
+In previous versions of Meazure, the HSL values were normalized between 0 and 240, which is unconventional and potentially confusing.
+In this release, the HSL values are displayed conventionally with the hue value in degrees in the range [0, 360), and the saturation and lightness values as percentages in the range [0, 100].
+    - Leading zeros in all formats except hexadecimal have been removed.
+For example, the RGB value previously displayed as "010 020 255" is now displayed as "10 20 255".

 - Fix: Meazure now reports the correct screen dimensions and measurements on high DPI displays (e.g. 4K display).

 - Fix: Meazure accommodates screen scaling.
 Note that you must restart Meazure if you change the screen scaling